-You should keep the leftovers for this pudding as they will reheat well.
+It would be best if you kept the leftovers for this pudding as they will reheat well.
 The leftovers are perfect if you need a quick and easy breakfast or even just a snack.

 If you want to see how to make this bread pudding, then be sure to check out the video below.
-It will take you through everything there is to know for getting this prepared and cooked.
+It will take you through everything there is to know for getting this prepared and baked.

-Easy Bread and Butter Pudding Recipe
+Bread and Butter Pudding Recipe

 - 8 slices of bread, buttered